endurantgames/cosmiclegends/src/classes/monarch.md

 :   You can make someone an honorary member of your home -- which also
     bestows a boon upon them, possibly even a supernatural one.

     Choose two of your Power Words.
 Until the end of the current Storyline, they gain those Words as Personal Power Words.

-You can only do this once per Storyline, although you can reaffirm someone's status in a later Storyline, if you wish.
+    You can only do this once per Storyline, although you can choose to reaffirm someone's status in a later Storyline, if you wish.

 Force of the Land

 :   You can call upon the energy of your home -- mystical, inspirational,
     or physical -- to end a threat.

     As a move, you can spend 1 Might to fully Advance one goal of a Crisis that threatens your home.
 You can do this only once for each Crisis.

 :::::::::::::::::::::::::::::::::::::